 Typical bunch compression system consists of one or two chicanes operated at different energies.
-To linearize compression process, a high harmonic RF cavity is typically used (3rd harmonic in case of FLASH).
+To linearize compression process, a high harmonic rf cavity is typically used (third harmonic in case of FLASH).
 When optimizing compression of two bunches, we came to the conclusion that it is better to use overcompression regime, see the details below in this paper.
 In particular, it means that the two bunches change their relative positions: S-bunch leaves the gun first but arrives at the FEL setup last.
 Since S-bunch is only weakly compressed, its properties are expected to be stable, and this will guarantee high spectral stability of the output FEL radiation.

-Collective effects
+3. Collective effects

 Operation of seeding schemes is sensitive to the collective effects in the beam formation and transport systems.
-Collective effects like space charge, coherent synchrotron radiation (CSR), geometrical wakefields in a linac lead to a degradation of beam quality, and the degradation is more significant for strongly compressed bunches.
+Collective effects like space charge, coherent synchrotron radiation (CSR), and geometrical wakefields in a linac lead to a degradation of beam quality, and the degradation is more significant for strongly compressed bunches.
 In our simulations, the most important collective effects are properly included but we do not see any essential deterioration of the longitudinal phase space of the S-bunch because it is weakly compressed.
-At the same time, the action of Abunch on S-bunch is weak due to a significant separation of them in time.
-As it will be discussed in more detail below, the properties of the longitudinal phase space (LPS) of the S-bunch define the spectral quality of the output radiation so that it can be kept almost ideal.
+At the same time, the action of A-bunch on S-bunch is weak, as we see in numerical simulations.
+As it will be discussed in more detail below, the properties of the longitudinal phase space

+(LPS) of the S-bunch define the spectral quality of the output radiation so that it can be kept almost ideal.

-Mismatch control
+4. Mismatch control

 One of the possible issues with the proposed scheme might be a strong difference in properties of the transverse phase spaces (characterized by Twiss parameters) of the two bunches.
-The reason is that they are formed and evolve under the action of very different transverse forces from RF fields as well as from collective fields (mainly space charge), especially in the injector.
-The problem is solved by introducing two matching points in the machine.
+The reason is that they are formed and evolve under the action of very different transverse forces from rf fields as well as from collective fields (mainly space charge), especially in the injector.
+The problem is solved by introducing two additional matching points in the machine (assuming that the A-bunch is matched in the linac).
 The first one is in front of the FEL setup where the S-bunch is matched.
 The second one, for the A-bunch, is between the CHG undulator and the amplifier where the matching can be done by quadrupoles before and after the delay chicane.
 Since bunches can be switched on and off independently, one can observe and analyze the image of the relevant bunch only.
 Fine matching can be done empirically while optimizing FEL performance.

-FEL operation
+B. FEL operation 1.
 HGHG and EEHG